McGinleyT/CPS490-Auction/README.md

 Alternative Flows:
 - Auction Not Active:
     1. Steps 1-3 of Basic Flow.
-    2. The system that returns the auction is not active.
+    2. The system returns the auction is not active.
     3. The system displays an "Auction Ended" message with an "acknowledge" and "return to auctions" buttons.
     4. The user presses the "return to auctions" button.
     5. The system loads the active auctions page.